-This tour is described from Portree, 45 minutes from Varis by car going anti-clockwise but of course there are also delights to be found clockwise.
 There is too much for one day so you are going to have to be selective or take Trotternish in several chunks, according to weather and mood.

 The Storr

 As you leave Portree, your eye will be drawn to the ridge on your left with the fantastical spires of The Storr.
 This will make our first stop.
-Just after you pass the Storr lochs, the large area for parking for the Storr is on your left.
+Just after you pass the Storr lochs, the large paid car park for the Storr is on your left.
 Put your walking boots on: fetch out those walking poles and set off.
 The first part of the path is a well made track through recently felled woodland (being replanted as a mixed native woodland).
 Looking back and taking a breather as you walk up are wonderful views over Rassay and Rona to Applecross and Torridon.
 You are looking at about 200m of rise over 1.5km horizontally for this section.

 Once the well made track runs out, the path rises steeply from 350m to 420m above sea level.
 Treat this as a staircase, again taking breaks as needed and you will fairly quickly find yourself below the pinnacles.
 Routes then flatten out so you can explore the base of the pinnacles, including the Old Man of Storr.
 Allow 3 hours to get up to the pinnacles and explore.
 If you are young and fit you can do this in less but why hurry?
 Energetic people and those wanting the most spectacular photographs will continue onto the ridge above and The Storr (709m above sea level): see more details at Walk Highlands : The Storr

-Staffin Museum
+Staffin Dinosaur Museum

-While you are in Ellishadder, call into the Staffin Museum for an overview of the geology and palaeontology of the area.
+While you are in Ellishadder, call into the Staffin Dinosaur Museum for an overview of the geology and palaeontology of the area.

 Kilt Rock